Accelerate Your Path to a Career in Nursing

 Application and Offer Timeline

-All application materials must be received by December 1.
+We encourage application materials to be received by December 1.
 As space permits, eligible candidates will be reviewed throughout spring and summer prior to the fall program start.
-Our applicant pool is large, and incomplete applications or late submissions will not be considered.
-Applications are not considered complete until Penn State has received transcripts from all Higher Education institutions attended.
+Admission to the Second Degree Program is competitive.
+Applications are not considered complete until Penn State has received transcripts from all higher education institutions attended.
 Students who do not provide the required information by the deadline may reapply for a future cohort.

 How to Apply